ash-project/ash/documentation/how_to/upgrade.md

 ### `private?: true` -> `public?: true`

 There is no longer a `private?` option for attributes, relationships, calculations and aggregates.
 Instead of attributes defaulting to `private?: false`, they now default to `public?: false`.
 It was too easy to add an attribute and not realize that you had exposed it over your api.
-One

 #### What you'll need to change

-If you are using api extensions (i.e `AshGraphql` and `AshJsonApi`), you will need to go to your resources and "invert" the definitions. i.e _remove_ `private?: true` and _add_ `public?: true` to _every other_ attribute.
+If you are using api extensions (i.e `AshGraphql` and `AshJsonApi`), you will need to go to your resources and "invert" the definitions. i.e _remove_ `private?: true` and _add_ `public?: true` to _every other_ attribute, _relationship_ and _calculation_.
+Don't forget the relationships and calculations!

 ---